frederic-perez/AmE-dictionary/data/dictionary.md

 __redlining__ _n_
 __redo__ _v_ :two::hammer:
 __redolence__ _n_ A pleasingly sweet olfactory property. _Syn_ bouquet, fragrance _The moonlight and the redolence of flowers made the garden a romantic spot._
-__redolent__ _adj_ :eight: /RED-uh-lunt/ As a synonym of _aromatic_, the word _redolent_ can describe something that has a noticeable smell without specifying the scent, but more often it is accompanied by _of_ or _with_ and means “full of a specified fragrance,” as in “redolent with smoke.” _No matter what time of year he visited, his grandmother’s house was always redolent of cloves and other warm spices._ _His ceremony was redolent with tension._
+__redolent__ _adj_ :nine::m: /RED-uh-lunt/ As a synonym of _aromatic_, the word _redolent_ can describe something that has a noticeable smell without specifying the scent, but more often it is accompanied by _of_ or _with_ and means “full of a specified fragrance,” as in “redolent with smoke.”
+Having or emitting fragrance. _Syn_ aromatic _No matter what time of year he visited, his grandmother’s house was always redolent of cloves and other warm spices._ _His ceremony was redolent with tension._
 __redos__
 __redoubt__ _n_ :astonished::four: /rih-DOUT/ Redoubt can refer specifically to a small building or area that provides soldiers with protection from attack, or more broadly to any safe or protected place, whether literal or figurative.
 A small, often temporary defensive fortification. _Syn_ sconce :es: reducto
 __redoubtable__ _adj_ :five::astonished: That is to be feared; formidable. _Two redoubtable warriors._